What is the smartest way to become a better writer in 2022?

 This is one of my favorite parts of the year.
 When else do you get to DREAM about all your great ambitions for 2022?
 It's so tantalizing to think about what you might accomplish...

-Over the last decade, I’ve worked out a very helpful (and forgiving) strategy for setting and finishing your writing goals.
-We’re about to cover:
+Over the last decade, I’ve worked out a very helpful (and forgiving) strategy for setting my own writing goals.
+The key is to balance your ambition with actual success.

 Pull out a pen and some paper (or your note-taking app), because by the end of this guide you will have your own personal, iron-clad set of writing goals for 2022.